 The interventionist meets with the family before the day set for the intervention.
 Addiction is a family disease, and the entire family needs to be involved in the healing process.
 The interventionist provides information about addiction and how it develops over time.

 The pre-intervention discussion also involves the role of the family.
 The interventionist may suggest to one or more family members that they could benefit from getting help, too.
 If the addicted loved one is going to transition successfully into long-term recovery, relationships with family members need to change.

 Information on Drugs, Alcohol, and Interventions in Connecticut

-Before hosting, or even looking for, an intervention, families must take into account what drugs are popular in their state and how they affect it.
-This allows them to understand what is going on in the world of addiction.
+Before hosting, or even looking for, an intervention, families must take into account what drugs are more common in their state and how they affect it.
+Doing this allows them to understand what is going on in the world of addiction.
 Even though Connecticut is near New York City, the state does not offer many resources for alcohol and drug addiction.
-Fentanyl, cocaine, opioids, and heroin are major substances that are abused in Connecticut.
-Fentanyl has become a major issue in states all across the country.
-The drug is ten times stronger than heroin and is being sold as a heroin replacement without the addicts knowing.
-This has caused Fentanyl-related deaths in Connecticut to increase by 148% from 2014 to 2015.
+Fentanyl, cocaine, opioids, and heroin are the primary substances, abused in Connecticut.
+Fentanyl has become a significant issue in states all across the country.
+The drug is ten times stronger than heroin and often sold as a heroin replacement without the addicts knowing.
+Fentanyl-related deaths in Connecticut have risen by 148% from 2014 to 2015.

 Connecticut Drug Facts:

 - In 2014, 3% of automobile fatalities had drunk drivers (a 14% increase from 2013).